Uddaayy/Uddaayy/README.md

 # 💫 About Me:
-IM a CS student who is into Problem solving and Web development
+I'm a CS student who is into Problem solving and Web development

 ## 🌐 Socials: